sheyll/rio-process-pool/README.md

 A single dispatcher process sends a `Start`, some `Work` and a `Stop` message to a `Pool` that spawns and dispatches the message

-Like the previous benchmark this is a rather long running test executed with capped memory so that when space is leaked, it will crash the benchmark.
+This is a rather long running test, executed with capped memory so that when space is leaked, it will crash the benchmark.